zgsm-ai/manual/docs/product-features/ai-agent.md

 ## Context

-Context provides Costrict with specific information about your project, enabling it to perform tasks more accurately and efficiently.
+Context provides CoStrict with specific information about your project, enabling it to perform tasks more accurately and efficiently.
 You can use context to `reference files`, `folders`, `issues`, `URL`, `Git commits`, and more.

 Use the shortcut `@` to invoke context.